What Is the Purpose of Trade Mark Licensing?

 For businesses that grant licences regularly, information concerning their standard procedures may be readily available online.
 Otherwise, you will need to contact the business directly and discuss any opportunities to negotiate.

-A licencing agreement is an excellent way to commercialise your trade mark.
+A licensing agreement is an excellent way to commercialise your trade mark.
 Some of the key benefits include the ability to:

 - receive a passive income;